The Community House (TCH) is a nonprofit that impacts lives through exceptional educational, social and outreach experiences.

 This small building became a hub of community activity, and by 1928 it was evident that a much larger facility would be required.
-Under the chairmanship of community leader, Ruth Shain, a group of 200 women launched a capital campaign and raised $125,000 from area individuals, civic and social groups and businesses.
+A capital campaign was launched which raised $125,000 from area individuals, civic and social groups and businesses.
 In April 1930, the new building on Bates Street opened with a celebration attended by more than 5,000 people, including Clara and Henry Ford.

-Today, The Community House offers over 800 yearly class options including everything from cooking and art history classes to yoga and fencing.
+Today, The Community House offers over 1000 yearly class options including everything from cooking and art history classes to yoga and fitness.
 The Community House is home to the Early Childhood Center (child care and preschool); TCH Dance Academy; and the Sara Smith Youth Theatre.
-The public is welcome to join various Community House special interest sponsored groups including Friends of the Gardens, the International Community Club, the Newcomers Club, as well as the Senior Men’s and Women’s Clubs.
+The public is welcome to join various TCH Clubs including Friends of the Gardens, the International Culture and Cuisine Club, the Newcomers Club, as well as the Senior Men’s Club and TCH Women’s Club.

 The Community House StoryTellers Guild makes hundreds of visits to twelve different schools throughout metro Detroit to share their love of storytelling.
 The StoryTellers have made a significant impact in promoting literacy in our community.
 The Guild received a Special Recognition Award on behalf of Pontiac Longfellow School’s Grade “A” Achievement which was presented to them by the Pontiac School District.